Shuunen/snippets/README.md

 - [Repo-checker](https://github.com/Shuunen/repo-checker) : eslint cover /src code and this tool the rest ^^
 - [Shields.io](https://shields.io) : nice looking badges to be proud of
 - [Shuutils](https://github.com/Shuunen/shuutils) : collection of pure JS utils
-- [UvU](https://github.com/lukeed/uvu) : extremely fast and lightweight test runner for Node.js and the browser
-- [Watchlist](https://github.com/lukeed/watchlist) : recursively watch a list of directories & run a command on any file system